 Teams has several ways for you to take meeting notes.

-You can easily add OneNote notebooks stored in OneDrive or a network drive and have your channel members share notes and notes.
+You can easily add OneNote notebooks stored in OneDrive or a network drive and have your channel members share notes.
 I have also seen people using the Posts tab and add their notes as chat messages.
 I have seen others attaching Word files to the meeting or to the Channel files tab.
 There are also third party apps that you can use.

 That said, the proper method is to use the Notes tab that is automatically enabled for your meeting.